YutaGoto/JumpKing-Expansion-Blocks/README.md

 - left: `#011e1e` `RGB(1, 30, 30)` to `#1e1e1e` `RGB(30, 30, 30)`
 - right: `#011e1f` `RGB(1, 30, 31)` to `#1e1e1f` `RGB(30, 30, 31)`

-it acts like a conveyor belt. the blue channel is direction. the red channel is speed.
+It acts like a conveyor belt.

+The blue channel is direction.
+The red channel is speed.

+- It is solid.
+- You can walk on it.
+- You can't slide on it.

 ### DoubleJump

 `#e9e9eb` `RGB(233, 233, 235)`

-you can jump again while in the air.
+You can jump again while in the air.

+- It isn't solid.
+- You can’t walk on it.
+- You can’t slide on it.

 ### Cloud Jump